irmen/prog8/docs/source/syntaxreference.rst

 	.. note::
-		Unlike most other programming languages, there is no short-cirquit or McCarthy-evaluation for the ``and`` and ``or`` operators at this time.
-This means that prog8 currently always evaluates all operands from these logical expressions, even when one of them already determines the outcome.
+		Unlike most other programming languages, there is no short-cirquit or McCarthy-evaluation for the logical ``and`` and ``or`` operators.
+This means that prog8 currently always evaluates all operands from these logical expressions, even when one of them already determines the outcome!
-		This may be changed in a future language version.

 range creation:  ``to``
 	Creates a range of values from the LHS value to the RHS value, inclusive.